fiirrman/AssignmentTask/README.md

 DESCRIPTION

-This application for search for github user with keyword
+This application search for github user with keyword

 - Search with any keyword
 - Can retrieve data until its return max